WernervanderMerwe/digital-platforms/README.md

 I have very limited prior database knowledge, I have worked with DBeaver as a database administration tool and I have used some SQLite in the past so I chose to use it for the relational database question

+# C# and .Net

+I have downloaded Visual Studio and with some guidance to get started I refactored some of my code to work with the console app and .Net Razor Webpage[]